Share

 Payments out of funds transferred to a QROPS on or after 6 April 2017 are subject to UK tax rules for five tax years after the date of transfer, regardless of where the individual is resident.

-The pension age test was also amended so that if benefits are paid from a QROPS before normal minimum pension age of 55, they're treated as an authorised payment in the same way an authorised payment is made from a UK registered pension scheme (for example under serious ill-health).
+The pension age test was also amended so if benefits are paid from a QROPS before normal minimum pension age of 55, they're treated as an authorised payment in the same way an authorised payment is made from a UK registered pension scheme (for example under serious ill-health).

 It's not possible for a pension commencement lump sum to be paid first by the QROPS, then by the UK registered pension scheme, if it has been transferred back to the UK.